alphajuliet/advent-2021/README.md

 Finding overlapping points between different line segments in 2D integer space is a nice little puzzle once you've parsed the input into endpoints.
 I could also leverage some code I used in Advent 2019 to solve Part 1.

+For dealing with diagonal lines in part 2, I chose to rewrite the core function with a brute-force approach that although simpler, takes longer.
+But it gets the answer, even if you have to wait.

+### Day 6

+At a first pass, this looks simple enough, and part 1 certainly is.
+Just seed a vector from the input file, and update it against the rules for the given number of days, and count the number of items at the end.
+Easy.
+Then you get to part 2 and realise that this function is a slow exponential, and while the number of elements at 80 days is reasonable, the values at 256 days will blow your modest RAM on the _test_ set.
+After some thinking you realise that there is a better way: you don't need to keep the whole vector, you just need to keep the _counts_ of each value.
+So I refactored my initial solution to the new approach, and the part 2 answer popped out in a couple of milliseconds on my electronic abacus.

 ## License

 Copyright © 2021 Andrew Joyner